Topic Sentence in Essays: A Comprehensive Guide

 Complex sentences

 Topic sentences can also be complex sentences.
-This means that they can have more than one clause.
-Complex sentences are often used to introduce new information or ideas.
+This means that they can have more than one clause, often combining multiple ideas or using specific key words to show relationships.
+Complex sentences are often used to introduce new information or nuanced ideas.
 Here are some examples of complex topic sentences:

 • The media’s portrayal of violence has a negative effect on society, which is why the media should be more responsible in its representation of violence.